 4) What camera and lens do you use?
 Until February 2013 I used a Canon Rebel XTi with a 50/1.4mm lens.
 My husband recent bought me the Canon 5D Mark III and it’s a little overwhelming.
 I’m still trying to learn all of the details of it.
 It came with a lens but I still like to use my 50/1.4mm lens with it.

 5) Can you give me some tips on how to photograph food?
 I would hardly call myself an expert here.
 I still have some of my early pictures on this blog and they are cringe worthy.
 I would say the key is to use natural light.
 Lighting is everything.
 Sometimes I won’t even attempt to photograph food if it’s dark and rainy out.
 Every situation is different.
-For my house and set up, I can get the best photos during the middle of the day, in the shade on my back porch table.
-Some people have enough light in their house to photograph inside but I do not.
+For my house and set up, I can get the best photos during the middle of the day, in the shade on my back porch table or by a window inside my house.

 Keep it simple.
 Don’t go crazy with props.
 Food looks great on white plates but every once in a while I throw in a colored plate.
 Accentuate with colored napkins and placemats.

 I like to shoot in Aperture Priority (AV).
 I usually shoot food between a 4.0 and 5.0 aperture.
 That’s what gives you that beautiful bokeh…a focused point with a blurry background.

 If you have great lighting you don’t need to edit your pictures a ton after taking them.
 I don’t like to overdo the editing.
 Sometimes photos are so photoshopped they’re hard to look at.
 I do use Picasa or Photoshop Elements to lighten up a photo on a dark day or to sharpen it a little.

 6) Can I use your photo or recipe?
 I do not care if you use my recipe photo OR recipe but please link back to this site.
 Please do not use my photo AND recipe on your site.
 One or the other is fine.